 Kepler Capital Maintains Their Buy Rating on Peugeot (PUGOY)

-In a report released yesterday, Thomas Besson from Kepler Capital maintained a Buy rating on Peugeot (PUGOY), with a price target of EUR28.00.
-The company’s shares closed last Monday at $18.91, close to its 52-week low of $18.32.
+In a report issued on March 6, Carola Holtz from Kepler Capital maintained a Buy rating on Peugeot (PUGOY), with a price target of EUR28.00.
+The company’s shares closed last Monday at $16.20, equals to its 52-week low of $16.20.

 See today’s analyst top recommended stocks >>